akms2411/Marketflash-DB-Dashboard-Project/README.md

 Currently all the information for his 2023 business is in one worksheet which you have access to.
 It contains the information on the 1000 campaigns ran in 2023 for his 78 clients as well as information on the clients and results of the campaigns.
-The worksheet has the following

 ## Project Description